-The Series 2003A-4V Bonds are general obligations of the Corporation, payable from revenues derived from certain sales and compensating use taxes imposed by the State of New York on a statewide basis and required by law to be deposited in the Local Government Assistance Tax Fund (the "Tax Fund") at the rate of one percent (1%).
-The Series 2003A-4V Bonds will be paid from the 1% Sales Tax after sufficient amounts are deposited in the funds and accounts securing the Senior Bonds (as defined herein).
-The Series 2003A-4V Bonds will be secured by a Capital Reserve Fund established by the Resolution and certain other funds and accounts under the Resolution, all as more fully described herein.
+The Series 2010B Subordinate Bonds are being issued to refund certain outstanding bonds of the Corporation as more fully described herein.
+The Series 2010B Subordinate Bonds are general obligations of the Corporation, payable from revenues derived from certain sales and compensating use taxes imposed by the State of New York on a statewide basis and required by law to be deposited in the Local Government Assistance Tax Fund (the "Tax Fund") at the rate of one percent (1%).
+The Series 2010B Subordinate Bonds will be paid from the 1% Sales Tax after sufficient amounts are deposited in the funds and accounts securing the Senior Bonds (as defined herein).
+The Series 2010B Subordinate Bonds will be secured by a Capital Reserve Fund established by the Subordinate Resolution (as defined herein) and certain other funds and accounts under the Subordinate Resolution, all as more fully described herein.

-Payments from the Tax Fund to make payments on the Series 2003A-4V Bonds are subject to appropriation for such purpose by the State Legislature.
+Payments from the Tax Fund to make payments on the Series 2010B Subordinate Bonds are subject to appropriation for such purpose by the State Legislature.
 The State is not bound or obligated to make such appropriation or continue the imposition of the sales and use taxes required to be deposited to the Tax Fund.
 The Corporation is a public benefit corporation of the State and has no taxing power.
-The Series 2003A-4V Bonds do not constitute an enforceable obligation or a debt of the State or any unit of local government of the State, and neither the faith and credit nor the taxing power of the State or any such unit of local government is pledged to the payment of the principal or Redemption Price of or interest on the Series 2003A-4V Bonds.
+The Series 2010B Subordinate Bonds do not constitute an enforceable obligation or a debt of the State or any unit of local government of the State, and neither the faith and credit nor the taxing power of the State or any such unit of local government is pledged to the payment of the principal or Redemption Price of or interest on the Series 2010B Subordinate Bonds.

-The initial issuance of the Series 2003A-4V Bonds was subject to approval of legality by Orrick, Herrington & Sutcliffe LLP, New York, New York, Bond Counsel to the Corporation.
+The Series 2010B Subordinate Bonds are offered when, as and if issued by the Corporation and received by the Purchasers and subject to approval of legality by Orrick, Herrington & Sutcliffe LLP, New York, New York, Bond Counsel to the Corporation.
 Certain legal matters will be passed on for the Corporation by the Attorney General of the State of New York, General Counsel to the Corporation.
-Certain legal matters will be passed upon for the Remarketing Agent by its counsel, Harris Beach PLLC, New York, New York.
-Certain legal matters have been passed upon for Bank of America, N.A. by its special counsel, Nixon Peabody LLP, New York, New York.
 Public Resources Advisory Group is acting as Financial Advisor to the Corporation.
-The Series 2003A-4V Bonds will be available for delivery through the facilities of DTC on or about December 1, 2010.
+The Series 2010B Subordinate Bonds will be available for delivery through the facilities of DTC on or about December 1, 2010.